18F/gcp-appengine-template/GCP_Provisioning.md

 Once everything is set up, you can use the `gcp-appengine-template/gcp_setup/ice_enable_everything.sh` script to add the service accounts and IAM roles and everything required for normal operation in each GCP Project.

+You can look at the scripts to see what they do, but the main thing that they do is enable the services that they need to deploy and use App Engine, Cloud SQL, Cloud KMS, Cloud Storage, and the related build/deploy resources, create the terraform service account, and then add various IAM roles to the different groups so that the group members will be able to look at logs, restart things, etc.

 ### Non-windows Platform Usage